Quimica-Teorica-IME/Books_of_Abstracts-SBQT-2021_SBQT-2023/README.md

-The Brazilian Symposium on Theoretical Chemistry (from the Portuguese, Simpósio Brasileiro de Química Teórica, SBQT) takes place every two years and promotes the face-to-face meeting of the Theoretical and Computational Chemistry community.
+The Brazilian Symposium of Theoretical Chemistry (Simpósio Brasileiro de Química Teórica, SBQT) takes place every two years in different regions of Brazil.
+For over 40 years, it has been the prime event of the Brazilian Theoretical Chemistry community.

-In this repository, you will find the books of abstracts published during the SBQT 2021 and 2023.
+In this repository, you will find the books of abstracts of the SBQT 2021 and SBQT 2023.
+Enjoy them!

-We hope the reader will not only enjoy the reading but also profit from its contents.
+Best wishes,

+Itamar Borges Jr.
-Best wishes from the Theoretical Chemistry Group at the Military Institute of Engineering (Rio de Janeiro, Brazil).
+Theoretical Chemistry Group
+Military Institute of Engineering

-Cheers!
+Rio de Janeiro, Brazil